petk/normalizator/README.md

 This fixes names of files and directories so that they don't contain whitespaces or special characters that might cause issues in certain occassions.

-## Requirements

-To use normalizator, system needs to have PHP 8.2 or greater installed with the following core PHP extensions:

-* fileinfo
-* filter
-* intl
-* mbstring
-* phar

 ## Documentation